List Price US $289

 Adjustability

 The Rome Vice has a massive amount of adjustability.
 There is an adjustable gas pedal and heel loop.
-This allows you to dial this out to your boot so you can center it on board.
+This allows you to dial this out to your boot to center it on board.
 This is what I wish every binding had.
 Centering your boot in the binding also allows you to center your binding on board.
-This, along with rotating your highbacks really improves how you turn a board and it can eliminate issues when turning.
+This, along with rotating your highbacks, really improves how you turn a board, and it can eliminate issues when turning.

-When centered on board you can actually turn the discs tip to tail and slide them to fit whatever stance width you want on the board you are riding.
+When centered on the board, you can actually turn the tip of the disc to the tail and slide it to fit whatever stance width you want on the board you are riding.
 These mini-discs are not so mini that you can’t mount them full size.
-This means they will work with set back inserts.
-You can’t adjust them but you can at least do it.
+This means they will work with set-back inserts.
+You can’t adjust them, but you can at least do it.
 That is more than any other mini disc.

 Conclusion